Jefferson-Euclides/url-shortener/README.md

 GET localhost:8080/short/{encrypted-url} - This will be the return of the first one

+GET localhost:8080/actuator - To get other metrics of the API

 GET localhost:8080/metrics - To get the access metrics of all URL's